DannyBoyNYC/session7/README.md

 ## Homework

-1. Review the process used to set up this project and add JavaScript for the video player
+1. Review the hamburger - remove jump on roll up, after click make menu disapppear.
+Extend menu bar across the page.
+Make the click area full height and width.
+CHeck the wide screen view and correct it.
 1. Updload your results to Github and send me a link

 ![image](other/wide.png)